Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Benchmark Design

 \subsection{Existing Benchmarks}

-We evaluate existing benchmarks incorporating LLMs over relational tables against our design principles.
-As summarized in Table~\ref{tab:rw-bench}, they exhibit significant limitations on one or more dimensions, urging a more comprehensive benchmark on LROs.
+\begin{new} Unfortunately, there is currently no benchmark specifically designed for LRO evaluation.
+Moreover, existing benchmarks, even those most relevant to LRO scope, still fall short of our requirements. \end{new} As in Table~\ref{tab:rw-bench}, they exhibit limitations on one or more dimensions, urging a more comprehensive benchmark on LROs.

-(1) \underline{Fact check} benchmarks,\eg, FEVER~\cite{fever}, TableFact~\cite{tablefact} and FEVEROUS~\cite{feverous}, assess textual claims against evidence in structured tables, and returns a yes or no verdict.
+(1) \underline{Fact check} benchmarks, \eg, FEVER~\cite{fever}, TableFact~\cite{tablefact} and FEVEROUS~\cite{feverous}, assess textual claims against evidence in structured tables, and return a yes or no verdict.
 Neither their inputs nor outputs are native to relations, let alone involving LROs.

 (2) \underline{Question answering} benchmarks aim to answer declarative questions over relational tables.
 HybridQA~\cite{hybridqa} and OTT-QA~\cite{ott-qa} design queries over single Wikipedia tables.
 TQA-bench~\cite{tqa-bench} and MMQA~\cite{mmqa} propose more complex multi-hop questions over multiple tables.
-However, their outputs are unstructured response rather than relational objects, and they do not design LROs either.
+However, their outputs are unstructured responses rather than relations, and they do not involve LROs either.

 (3) \underline{Text-to-SQL} benchmarks focus on translating declarative queries into formatted SQL statements.
 WikiSQL~\cite{wikisql} only considers simple SQL queries on single tables.
 Spider~\cite{spider} and BIRD~\cite{bird} expand to more domains, larger data volume and more complex SQL queries on multiple tables.
 BEAVER~\cite{beaver} collects enterprise databases to improve real-world validity.
 Spider 2.0~\cite{spider2.0} and ELT-Bench~\cite{elt-bench} further explore the translation to a SQL workflow.
-Their main efforts focus on aligning declarative queries with classical SQL operators through LLMs, but without involving any LROs.
+Their main efforts focus on aligning declarative queries with classical SQL operators through LLMs, but do not involve any LROs.

-(4) \underline{SWAN}~\cite{hqdl} and \underline{TAG}~\cite{tag} design queries that cannot be solely solved by classical SQL but necessitates the involvement of LROs.
+(4) \underline{SWAN}~\cite{hqdl} and \underline{TAG}~\cite{tag} design queries that cannot be solely solved by classical SQL but necessitate the involvement of LROs.
 Although they are native to relations, they involve only limited LRO types and data domains, resulting in insufficient query diversity and limited single-LRO coverage.
 Specifically, SWAN only considers \textsf{Impute}, and TAG neglects \textsf{Match} and \textsf{Cluster}.
 Moreover, neither of them includes multi-LRO queries, let alone query stratification.